Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Related Work

-This dynamic circuit approach has been explored in a number of notable studies aimed at improving qubit resource efficiency.
-CaQR~\cite{CaQr2023} employed dynamic circuits to automatically identify reuse opportunities within a given circuit and compiled a qubit-efficient version that preserved correctness while lowering hardware demands.
-DeCross et al.~\cite{DeCross2023} introduced qubit-reuse compilation, compressing an 80-qubit QAOA circuit into a 20-qubit implementation, and QRCC~\cite{QRCC2024} integrated qubit reuse with circuit cutting to reduce both the number of required physical qubits and the number of circuit partitions, leading to lower classical post-processing costs and higher fidelity.
+In response to these hardware constraints, a promising research direction has emerged that investigates dynamic-circuit techniques to improve qubit resource efficiency on near-term quantum hardware.
+The dynamic-circuit paradigm has been systematically developed to enable temporal qubit reuse and width reduction without compromising computational correctness.
+For example, CaQR~\cite{CaQr2023} leveraged dynamic circuits to automatically identify qubit-reuse opportunities and compile resource-optimized circuits that preserve computational correctness while reducing hardware overhead.
+Similarly, DeCross et al.~\cite{DeCross2023} demonstrated qubit-reuse compilation by compressing an 80-qubit QAOA circuit into a 20-qubit implementation, establishing the practical viability of temporal qubit recycling.
+More recently, QRCC~\cite{QRCC2024} combined qubit reuse with circuit cutting to jointly minimize required physical qubits and circuit partitions, thereby reducing classical post-processing costs and improving overall fidelity.
+Collectively, these results validate dynamic-circuit-based qubit reuse as a scalable and hardware-compatible strategy for mitigating width constraints on noisy intermediate-scale quantum (NISQ) devices.